-The Episcopal Diocese of Honduras, with the support of Episcopal Relief & Development, is providing emergency assistance to families who are affected by the COVID-19 pandemic and the economic recession the pandemic has caused.
-Many Hondurans rely on money sent from family members in the United States and Spain who have similarly lost their sources of income due to stay at home orders.
-The diocese is distributing food such as corn, beans and rice to families who have been particularly impacted by the coronavirus.
+The Episcopal Diocese of Honduras, with the support of Episcopal Relief & Development, is providing emergency assistance to families who are affected by COVID-19 and the economic recession brought on by the pandemic.
+Many Hondurans rely on money sent from family members in the United States and Spain who have similarly lost their sources of income due to stay-at-home orders.
+The diocese distributed food such as corn, beans and rice to families who have been particularly impacted by the coronavirus.

-The pandemic has expanded in Honduras, increasing from 5,000 positive COVID-19 cases in mid-June to 69,000 positive cases in September.
-This has increased both the risk of exposure to the coronavirus and the indirect consequences of government shutdowns which have created more challenges for marginalized populations.
-The diocese is leveraging existing Savings with Education groups to respond with additional food and hygiene supplies.
-Leaders are also teaching community members to make cloth face masks to reduce the spread of the virus.
+The pandemic expanded in Honduras in the second half of 2020, increasing both the risk of exposure to the coronavirus and the indirect consequences of government shutdowns which have created more challenges for marginalized populations.
+The diocese, with Episcopal Relief & Development’s support, leveraged existing Savings with Education groups to respond with additional food and hygiene supplies.
+Leaders also taught community members to make cloth face masks to reduce the spread of the virus.